Hovelander/CinderAppleMusic/README.md

 Apple Music block for Cinder

-(based on notlion's excellent, but stale, CinderIPod - https://github.com/notlion/CinderIPod - Thanks, Ryan!)
+(Based on notlion's excellent, but stale, CinderIPod - https://github.com/notlion/CinderIPod - Thanks, Ryan!)
+(And since it is turtles all the way down to Notlion, let's not forget Sep14, eh? https://github.com/seph14/cinderItunes)